-The Host Guarantee and Host Protection Insurance programs are two separate programs that Airbnb offers to help cover hosts in the event of damage or injury.
+The Host Guarantee and Host Protection Insurance program are two separate programs that Airbnb offers to help cover hosts in the event of damage or injury.
 Learn more about the differences between the two below.

-Airbnb's Host Guarantee is designed to protect hosts in rare instances of property damage to their own possessions, unit, or home by a guest staying in the space.
+Airbnb's Host Guarantee is designed to protect hosts in rare instance of property damage to their own possessions, unit, or home by a guest staying in the space.
 The Host Guarantee is not insurance and doesn’t replace your homeowner’s or renter’s insurance.

 Learn more about our Host Guarantee.